On predictive inference for intractable models via approximate Bayesian computation: Illustrative examples

 \subsubsection{Growing queue}

 We use $\thetatrue=(8, 16, 0.15)$ in our second example so that the arrivals are relatively frequent as compared to the service times.
 The queue is mostly full in this case and the interarrival times $\mgy_i$ have approximately the same distribution as the service times $\mgu_i$.
-We observe that

-which then approximately follows the same distribution as $\mgu_i-\mgw_i$.
+We observe that $\mgwait_i-\mgwait_{i-1} = \mgy_i-\mgw_i$ then approximately follows the same distribution as $\mgu_i-\mgw_i$.
 That is, the increments of the process $\{\mgwait_i\}_{i\geq 1}$ tend to be \iid{}~distributed so that $\{\mgwait_i\}_{i\geq 1}$ is approximately a random walk.
 Furthermore, as $\mgu_i-\mgw_i$ tends to be positive, the waiting times approximately grow linearly in expectation.
 The data set used is shown in Figure~\ref{fig:mg1datasets}.
-The summary statistics and other key settings are the same as in the previous case.

 Figure \ref{fig:mgc2} shows that the marginal ABC posterior distributions of $\theta_1$ and $\theta_2$ feature similar trends as before while those of $\theta_3$ are equally good this time.
 The posterior uncertainty of $\theta_3$ is however noticeable because the observed interdeparture times are essentially determined by the service times that depend only on $\theta_1$ and $\theta_2$.
 Similarly, the observations are not very informative for estimating future waiting times and the ideal predictive density substantially benefits from its use of the true values of $\theta$ and $\mgv$.
 Figure \ref{fig:mgc2} further shows that the waiting times are growing approximately linearly as the above analysis suggests.
 All ABC approaches produce similar predictive densities which are comparable to the ground-truth.
 It is intuitive that the knowledge of the order of the interdeparture times or the additional summaries in $\sss^{(1)}$ are not highly useful when the queue is growing fairly steadily.